ansys/pymechanical/doc/source/architecture.rst

 protocol.

 Applications that conform to REST are said to provide RESTful APIs.
-For a more detailed desciption of rest, see `What is a REST API
+For a more detailed description, see `What is a REST API
 <https://www.redhat.com/en/topics/api/what-is-a-rest-api>` on the *Red Hat
 Technology Topics* page.